The Old Hump Garden

 Tea Pots and Gnomes...

-Then some teenage Eucalpytus trees behind the Shrubbery were felled.
-After the shock of being squashed by flying logs everything is re-growing nicely.
-The paths which join everything together are rather pretty, wiggling through Periwinkle and past garden gnomes and giant tea-pots.
+In 2012 some teenage Eucalpytus trees behind the Shrubbery were felled.
+After the shock of being squashed by flying logs, existing shrubs (mainly Pseudopanax and Viburnyms) grew back nicely.
+The paths which still joined everything together were rather pretty, wiggling through Periwinkle and past garden gnomes and giant tea-pots.

 But isn't periwinkle a nuisance weed?
 Not if it's happy to grow and flower in the Hump!
 Some would consider gnomes to be more annoying.
 Have a peep at the very last photograph on this page - you might just spot a pair of chaps lurking on a huge pine tree stump.

-Touch wood (pine and Eucalpytus) that I've got the paths right now.
-Here's my latest development.
+Then came a dog-driven development.
 The dogs and I needed some long straight routes for our earliest morning walk/run.
-So I've made two dog-paths along the length of the Hump, one following the row of Pines in the middle, the other following the new shelter belt below.
+So I made two dog-paths along the length of the Hump, one following the row of Pines in the middle, the other following the new shelter belt below.
+They were very dusty, but they were dog=paths!

 The Shrubbery in the Hump